Skip to main content

 "And we come here to play."
 She smiled.
 "Done!"

-He cut out the wood and made the Jhula decorating it with wildflowers for the princess.
+He cut out the wood and made the Jhula, decorating it with wildflowers for the princess.
 The banyan tree in the next few months witnessed a lot of innocent child play from the duo and her Sakhis.
-When Kalbhoj went and told his mother he had befriended a princess she was scared that the truth of his background will come out in the open, so she decided to tell him all he needed to know, about his vansh, decedents of Kush, and Lord Rama and his father and forefathers.
+When Kalbhoj went and told his mother he had befriended a princess, she was scared that the truth of his background would come out in the open, so she decided to tell him all he needed to know about his ancestors, descendants of Kush, and Lord Rama and his father and forefathers.

 "Let's play wedding today."
-The Sakhi suggested as they witnessed a royal wedding recently.
+The Sakhi suggested that they had witnessed a royal wedding recently.

 "I will be a bride!"
 The Princess smiled.